Find Trade Colleges

 Carpet Installer Job Outlook

-There were about 40,400 jobs for Carpet Installer in 2016 (in the United States).
+In 2016, there was an estimated number of 40,400 jobs in the United States for Carpet Installer.
 New jobs are being produced at a rate of 9.4% which is above the national average.
 The Bureau of Labor Statistics predicts 3,800 new jobs for Carpet Installer by 2026.
-There will be an estimated 3,900 positions for Carpet Installer per year.
+The BLS estimates 3,900 yearly job openings in this field.

 undefined